 BRYN MAWR COLLEGE

-Developing an undergraduate
+Developing a new undergraduate

-Education major at Bryn Mawr
+Education major at Bryn Mawr College

 TEAM

-7 undergraduates studying Education
+Seven undergraduates studying Education

-Department Head
+Education Department Head

 TIMELINE

-2022 - 2023, 9 months
+Fall 2022 - Summer 2023, 9 months

 ROLE